-This Apple Sponge Pudding is ideal for when apples are abundant in late summer and early Autum and you are looking for variations on other Apple Dessert Recipes to use your apples in the most delicious ways!
+This Apple Sponge Pudding is an alternative apple dessert recipe when you are looking to use your apples in the most delicious ways!
 This is a variation on Eve’s Pudding but is a little different and a bit sweet and gooey!

 It is very easy to make.
 In fact if you haven’t done this before, you may find the instructions slightly odd – but go with it – you won’t be disappointed.
-It is a bit like the Impossible Pie type recipe in that you are going to pour the syrup over the pudding – and it will emerge underneath as a caramel sauce!
+Like the Impossible Pie type recipe in you are going to pour the syrup over the pudding – and it will emerge underneath as a caramel sauce!

 Apples For Puddings

 Cooking apples are best for puddings, notably the Bramley Apple – as they hold their shape well as well as having a good flavour but if you have a surplus of eating apples – try them out.
 Some varieties will go more mushy than others.

 There are hundreds of apple varieties out there – and some people don’t know the name of the variety that they have in their garden – so the best way forward is just to try them!
 The level of sweetness will influence the quantity of sugar you may use.
 In this recipe the sugar is all in the sponge and and in the sauce.